8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 Always copy the full scan folder without renaming or moving files.
 Verify folder sizes after transfer.
 Use direct USB connection rather than cloud transfer when possible.

-Processing fails silently or produces unexpected results after firmware update
+Processing fails or produces unexpected results after firmware update

-After any device firmware update, verify LixelStudio version compatibility before processing new data.
+After any device firmware update, verify LixelStudio is on the current release before processing new data.

 Coloring crash with no clear error message